gliu20/fractals/README.md

 # Fractals
-A fractal viewer built on WebAssembly optimized for speed.
+ A quick WebAssembly-based fractal viewer for the Mandelbrot and Julia sets built with native web technologies

 - Link to demo: https://gliu20.github.io/fractals/
 - Link to project details: https://gliu20.github.io/projects/fractals/